 - 8.1 When we receive a report of ASB or hate incident we will utilise a case management approach, recording all actions within the case, based upon an individual risk assessment for all identified complainants to measure the impact of the behaviour and risk of harm.
 The risk assessment will be used to prioritise our actions in partnership with the complaint(s).

 - 8.2 We will respond to ASB complaints within the following service standards:

+- Hate Incident 1 working day

-- Personal ASB 1 working day
+- Personal ASB 3 working days

-- Nuisance ASB 2 working days
+- Nuisance ASB 5 working days

 - Environmental ASB 10 working days